yuvashankar/homelab/docs/Network.md

 The `yuvvashankar.net` homelab network comprises 4 main components

 0. An internet modem
-1. a pfSense router
+1. An OPNSense router
 2.  a Unifi switch and AP
 3. A Synology NAS
 4. An 8-core hypervisor

-This repository contains a [base-pfSense-backup](../config/pfSense/base-pfsense-config.xml) which will organize the network in the following manner
+This repository contains a [base_config](../config/opnsense/conf/base_config.xml) which will organize the network in the following manner.

 ```mermaid
 ---